 We respond to concerns raised by parents that their child may have SEND by face to face meetings and discussions.
 The child's keyworker and SEND coordinator will work alongside to support the child's learning and development in the setting.
 We identify children with special educational needs through observing, monitoring and tracking their milestones through the Early Years Outcomes.
 We inform and involve parents when their child is identified as having a SEND through regular meetings with the child's keyperson and SENCO.
 We use an Early Years Support and Achievement Play Plan (SAPP) and EyLog electronic learning journies for recording the children's assessments, targets and progress.

 We communicate and involve parents concerning provision and support by meetings with the child's keyperson and SENCO to discuss and review their SAAP every eight to ten weeks.

-We ensure that that the children are suported and encouraged to be independent by staff modelling play and behaviour.
+We ensure that the children are supported and encouraged to be independent by the staff, modelling play and behaviour.
 The nursery planning allows child initiated and adult led activities.
-The child's keyperson plans activities to support and encourage the children to progress towards and acheive their next steps for learning in all of their seven areas of development.
-We use observation, assessment and planning to support provision for SEND and we involve parents by sharing their childs's next steps for learning.
+The child's keyperson plans activities to support and encourage the children to progress towards and acheive their next steps for learning in all their seven areas of development.
+We use observation, assessment and planning to support provision for SEND and we involve parents by sharing their child's next steps for learning.
 We use an electronic learning journey system for all of the children and parents receive observations, photographs and videos.

-We currently use the following teaching strategies to support children with specific needs, visual aids including flash cards and visual timetables with photographs.
+We currentl use the following teaching strategies to support children with specific needs, visual aids including flash cards and visual timetables with photographs.